Is Matthew 18:11 in your Bible or not?

-Modern “Evangelical” versions that omit this verse from their texts are the NIV, ESV, ISV, NET, along with the Jehovah Witness NWT.
+Modern "Evangelical" versions that omit this verse from their texts are the NASB 2020 edition, NIV, ESV, ISV, NET, along with the Jehovah Witness NWT.

-The NASB, ISV and Holman Standard all [bracket] the verse, indicating doubt as to its authenticity, as they also do to other verses.
+The NASBs 1963 to 1995, ISV, Legacy Standard Bible 2021, The Voice, Living Bible and Holman Standard all [bracket] the verse, indicating doubt as to its authenticity, as they also do to other verses.

 Foreign Language Bibles